icppWorld/icgpt/README.md

 ## Update requirements-dev.txt

-We install python requirements from the icpp_llm & llama_cpp_canister repos.
+We install python requirements from the icpp_llm & llama_cpp_canister repos as sibling repos.
-Make sure that requirements-dev.txt is pointing to the correct locations.
+If you do it differently, make sure that requirements-dev.txt is pointing to the correct locations.

 ### pre-commit